Pineapple Chutney (Easy 15-Minute Recipe)

 How do you store this chutney?

 Place this chutney in airtight containers and place them in the fridge.
-They will stay fresh for a week to 10 days if opening the container and taking some every day before closing it and putting it away.
+They will stay fresh for a week to 10 days, if using it everyday.

 As of today, I am still ok, so I guess I can say that if you place this pineapple chutney in an airtight container and in the back of your fridge, it should stay fresh for about 3 weeks!